Josh Edward Cobangbang: Early life and career

-Josh is the son of mayor Edgardo Cobangbang Jr. and Jerlie Cobangbang.
-He finished his elementary and secondary education at the St. Paul College of Ilocos Sur.
-He obtained his Bachelor of Science in Business Management at the De La Salle University in Manila at the age of 19.
+The son of mayor Edgardo Cobangbang Jr. and Jerlie Cobangbang, he finished his elementary and secondary education at the St. Paul College of Ilocos Sur.
+He obtained his Bachelor of Science in Business Management at De La Salle University in Manila at the age of 19.

 Despite his young age, Cobangbang has already shown a wealth of maturity.
 Prior to his election as Mayor, he concurrently helped manage their family company, 5J Seguban Agriventures.

 In the May 9, 2016 National Elections, Cobangbang took a leap of faith to run for the mayoral seat in his town of Cabugao, Ilocos Sur.
 He represented the National People's Coalition (NPC) - guided by his family and supported by numerous grassroots-based political leaders and stakeholders that saw the positive changes of Cabugao.
 The young Cobangbang won through a landslide victory garnering 17,356 votes over his rival Dr. Rudy Singson who only garnered 405 votes, officially making him the youngest mayor in Philippine History.

-In 2018, Cobangbang earned his mastral degree in Public Management with specialized track on Local Governance at the Ateneo School Of Governance.

-In 2019, he won as no.1 Councilor-elect in their town as a Sangguniang Bayan Member.
-In the recent May 9, 2022 National Elections, he again gunned for the mayoral seat after finishing his term as a Councilor.
-Their entire slate won, sweetened with the victory of 10-0.
-The inauguration happened last June 25, in St. Mark the Evangelist Church.
-Pudno A Panagserbi has always been their motto in serving the people of Cabugao.
-Evidently, their constituents responds to them, entrusting progress and success to again the Cobangbang Administration.
+In 2018, Cobangbang earned his master's degree in Public Management with specialized track on Local Governance at the Ateneo School of Governance.
+In 2019, he won as the No. 1 Councilor-elect in their town as a Sangguniang Bayan Member.
+On 9 May 2022, National Elections, he again won the mayoral seat after finishing his term as a Councilor.
+Their entire slate won, sweetened with the vaory of 10-0.

-Mayor of Cabugao, Ilocos Sur (2016-present)

-Cobangbang took office on July 1, 2016 in Cabugao, a first-class municipality with a thriving industry in agriculture and fishing. the previous administration led by the senior Cobangbang had made a number of remarkable developments in the municipality- providing better healthcare facilities, improving the town's infrastructure, and concreting of farm-to-market roads among others.

-One of Josh's main priorities as Mayors is to help the out-of-school youth sector by providing livelihood trainings, and improving the municipality's tourism development plans by developing its beaches.
-Josh also aims to provide a potable water system to the community composed of 33 barangays.